santi-st/PokeChallenge/README.md

 # <b>PokeChallenge </b>

-This is the repository for the PokeChallenge app.
+This is the repository for the PokeChallenge app, made under FastApi Framework

 ## Deploy